 But when a lingerie model is found dead outside their hotel room, their escape turns brief.
 Cheeky designers, high class hookers, and tabloid trouble make this gamble her most dangerous one yet, but when push-up comes to shove, Samantha bares everything in order to save her future.

-Panty Raid is the eighth feel-good mystery in the Style in a Small Town cozy series.
+Panty Raid is the eighth feel-good mystery in the Samantha Kidd series.
 If you like funny situations, determined sleuths, and surprising endings, then you’ll love Diane Vallere’s out-of-town mystery.

 Don't get caught with your panties down.
 Snatch Panty Raid today!

 I expected the Eiffel Tower to be bigger.

 When the powers that be at Tradava, the department store where I worked, first approached me about attending the lingerie trade shows in Paris on their behalf, I said yes.
 After hearing the word “Paris,” my mind may have gone to the land of baguettes, beatniks, and Beaujolais.
 Turns out they meant the trade shows in Las Vegas, not the ones in France.
 They booked me a room at The Left Bank, a new fake French casino that had popped up across the street from the original fake French casino (which was a fake version of Paris, France).
 They’d sent me to the city of sin, not the city of lights.

 On the bright side, if I tired of Paris, it was only a two-block walk to New York.

 Tradava was in the middle of a Chapter 11 reorganization after some messy details surfaced eight months ago about ties to local mafia.
 Considering I’d had something to do with exposing those details, I wasn’t sure they still wanted me around.